 Fees to CHDO or Non‐profit General Partner

 Prior to delivery of Form 8609, a non‐profit general partner must certify payment of the fee is consistent with Development Services Agreement submitted with the LIHTC Application.
+Developer Fees to CHDOs or non‐profit general partners in connection with projects receiving an allocation must not be less than twenty percent (20%) of the total Developer Fees.
+Fees paid to CHDOs or non‐profits, up to 20% of the developer’s fee, will not be included in the developer’s maximum profit cap.

 Compliance Training Requirements